rdkcentral/mock-firebolt/cli/README.md

 `--sessionOutput log`
 with start, stop, or call in between starting and stopping.
 Valid output options are:

 - log (default): method call request and response objects ordered by the timestamp of the objects.
 - raw: list of method call objects containing both request and response in one object.
 - mock-overrides: a directory of method calls extrapolated from the raw format.
 This option converts the raw formats into json files or yaml files.
 A json file would be the response from a method call that took place when mock-firebolt processed it.
 Yaml files contain a function that returns a json response depending on input params.
 Yaml files are only generated if there were multiple of the same method call with different params.
+- live: This format operates similarly to the 'raw' format with an added real-time feature.
+As each message is received, it gets immediately written to the specified output file.
+In addition to accepting regular file paths, the 'live' option also supports WebSocket (WS/WSS) URLs.
+If a WS/WSS URL is designated as the outputPath, a WebSocket connection is established with the specified URL, and the new messages are dispatched to that connection.
+Please note that specifying an outputPath is essential for the 'live' option.
+This path is necessary whether you're sending the live log to a WebSocket URL or saving a live copy of the log file to a local directory.

-To change the output directory of the session recording use `--sessionOutputPath ./output/examples` with start, stop, or call in between starting and stopping.
-This will save the recording to the directory specified.
-Default for log|raw is server/output/sessions and for mock-overrides is server/output/mocks
+To change the output directory of the session recording, use the --sessionOutputPath option with start, stop, or call.
+This can be done at any time between starting and stopping the recording.
+For example, --sessionOutputPath ./output/examples will save the recording to the directory specified.
+The default paths for log and raw formats are ./output/sessions, and for mock-overrides is ./output/mocks.

+Please be aware that while utilizing the "live" option, the system doesn't create a singular encompassing JSON array or object.
+Instead, it produces individual legal JSON objects for each method call or method response that's observed.
+Owing to the real-time nature of this process, each message is directly written as it arrives.

+For file storage, a newline character is appended after every message to facilitate sequential additions.
+When it comes to WebSocket, the system simply employs the write() function for every incoming message.

+A point to consider is that responses might be written to a file before the corresponding messages are received.
+Consequently, the file will not correlate the responses with their initiating requests.
+The responsibility lies with the user to associate request IDs with the relevant response IDs when analyzing the output.

 ## Sequence of Events